Gold Coast Gliding

 The very name 'glider' infers a silent, peaceful flight - so initially, the roar caused by air bouncing off the glider may surprise you.

 The noise however, will soon fade into the background when you focus on the remarkable scenery and begin to enjoy your breathtaking experience.

 And don't let the compact size of the glider put you off this activity – afterall, overcoming some of your fear is part of the adventure, to give your comfort zone a nudge.

 Gliding operators will assure you of meeting safety checks and regulations - and remember, they fly in the gliders too!

-There’s no particular age limit for persons wishing to take a glorious, Gold Coast gliding joy flight.
-However, a glider has just 2 seats, and can take only 1 passenger at a time.
+There's no particular age limit for persons wishing to take a glorious, Gold Coast gliding joy flight.
+However, a glider has just two seats, and can take only one passenger at a time.
 For this reason, it is not suitable for younger children.

 Return from Gold Coast Gliding to Adventure Activities